-The number of panic zones tripped constantly displays until the test ends or no panic zone activity has occurred for 20 minutes.
+The number of panic zones tripped constantly displays until

+Note: You do NOT have to hold the panic for 2 seconds in normal the test ends or no panic zone activity has occurred for 20 minutes.

 - 6. Select END to stop the Panic Zone Test. - 7.
 PANIC TEST OKAY displays when the Panic Zone Test is completed and all zones tested OK. - 8.
 When the Panic Zone Test ends and a zone failed (did not trip) during the test, the keypad displays the zone name and number and the buzzer sounds for one second.
 Press the COMMAND key to display the next failed zone.